Saskapult/kg-evaluation/readme.md

 - Better input format facilitates custom input data

 ## Usage:
+First run:

-`uv run evaluation.py <the model to generate knowledge grpahs> <the model to evaluate the knowledge graphs>`
+`uv run evaluation.py <the model to generate knowledge graphs> <the model to evaluate the knowledge graphs>`

+Which will generate knowledge graphs and evaluate their efficacy.

+Then run:

+`uv run results.py results/<the model to generate knowledge graphs>/<the model to evaluate the knowledge graphs>`

+Which will display the results in an easy-to-comprehend format.